 The immense diversity of organisms is one of the most striking features of ecosystems, but currently the majority of species is still undescribed and many species are threatened from extinction due to human impact.
 We aim to understand the ecological and evolutionary factors shaping the richness and structure of animal communities in natural and anthropogenic habitats.
 In our research we investigate the consequences of habitat fragmentation, climate change and invasive species on genetic, interaction and species diversity.
 We are particularly interested in the relationship between biodiversity and ecosystem functioning, the underlying ecological mechanisms and the socioeconomic consequences of biodiversity loss.

-The complex mutualistic and antagonistic interactions between animals, plants, fungi and microorganisms play a major role for the structure and functioning of ecosystems.
 We are interested in the causal mechanisms and the direct and indirect impacts of these diverse interations on the reproduction and population dynamics of plants and animals, the stability of food webs and communities, and on related ecosystem processes.
 In particular, we investigate plant-pollinator, plant-herbivore, plant-ant and host-antagonist interactions.
 We study these interaction not only in easy to manipulate experimental systems but also at larger scales in real systems to better understand the effects of environmental change on biotic interactions and related ecosystem services.

-Global change covers the far-reaching anthropogenic changes of earth´ ecosystems caused by the destruction ad fragmentation of natural habitats, land use intensification, emission of green house gases, biotic exchange and overexploitation of natural resources.
 We study single and combined effects of habitat fragmentation, climate and land use change on species richness and biotic interactions such as pollination, herbivory and predation.
 Research approaches include the study of altitudinal gradients and fragmentation gradients in tropical and temperate habitats as well as the simulation of extreme climatic events.

 A growing human population demands the majority off the terrestrial surface for agriculture, forestry and settlement.
 As a consequence highly diverse tropical rainforests and species-rich traditional agroforestry systems are lost at increasing rates.
 In our research we quantify the consequent biodiversity loss and search for sustainable agroforestry systems that might reconcile the production of food with the protection of biodiversity and ecosystem services.
 With a related motivation we study in European agroecosystems the role of local management, landscape structure and crop rotations on functional diversity and ecosystem services such as crop pollination and biological pest control.
 Further, we evaluate the effectiveness of agri-environmental schemes, the effects of biofuel crops and perform biosafety research on non-target effects of GMO´s on honeybees and other pollinators.